← Back to home

 What is the difference between FusionAuth and GitHub?

-They serve adjacent needs but don't currently overlap on shipped themes.
-GitHub is currently shipping more aggressively (velocity 10.0 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — oauth — within DevOps.
+GitHub is currently shipping more aggressively (velocity 10.0 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is FusionAuth better than GitHub?